-At the start of the current research project, DLF Sustainable was already involved in a joint research project on pulse combustion with the Eindhoven University of Technology (TU Eindhoven).
-A small pulse combustor has been made available for experimenting (see Figure 1b).
-The pulse combustor is much simpler in design than the industrial pulse combustors produced by DLF Sustainable, but the working principles are basically the same.
+At the start of the research project, DLF Sustainable was already involved in a joint research project on pulse combustion with the Eindhoven University of Technology (TU Eindhoven).
+A small pulse combustor has been made available for experimenting (see Figure 1a).
+The pulse combustor is much simpler in design than the industrial pulse combustors of interest to DLF Sustainable (see Figure 1b), but the working principles are basically the same.
+Experimental research with the pulse combustor at the TU Eindhoven can be useful for validation of a mathematical model.
 Research at the TU Eindhoven is mainly progressed via Bachelor's thesis projects, which are concentrated on zero-dimensional models of pulse combustors from literature.
+I have taken note of two Bachelor's theses on pulse combustion [31,33], produced at the TU Eindhoven.
+They will be mentioned at the appropriate places in this report.